Loading

 Explanation

-Rectangular footings, also known as spread footings, are structural elements which transfer load imposed by the superstructure to the soil underneath.
+Rectangular footings, also known as spread footings or pad footings, are structural elements which transfer load imposed by the superstructure to the soil underneath.
 Spread footings are typically wider than they are deep and are used to support columns, walls, or other vertical members.

 The engineer must ensure that the bearing pressure does not exceed the soil bearing capacity.
 Distribution of the bearing pressure depends on the eccentricity of the loads - a concentric load result in even distribution, while an eccentric load leads to a greater pressure on one side than the other.
 Eccentric loads lead to overturning moments, which are significantly more dangerous than concentric loads as they cause rotation and differential settlement.